The Optimization SDK Suite is pre-release (alpha). Breaking changes may be published at any time.

 payload*: Component view event builder arguments object, including an optional profile

-property with a PartialProfile value that requires only an idduplicationScope: Arbitrary string that may be used to scope component view duplicationtrackFlagViewTrack a feature flag view via analytics.
+payload*: Component click event builder arguments objecttrackFlagViewTrack a feature flag view via analytics.
 This is functionally the same as a non-sticky component view event.

-property with a PartialProfile value that requires only an idduplicationScope: Arbitrary string that may be used to scope component view duplicationTracking of entry/component views is based on the element that contains that entry's content.
-The Optimization Web SDK can automatically track observed entry elements for events such as "component views", and it can also automatically observe elements that are marked as entry-related elements.
+payload*: Component view event builder arguments objectTracking of entry/component views is based on the element that contains that entry's content.
+The Optimization Web SDK can automatically track observed entry elements for events such as "component views", "component hovers", and "component clicks", and it can also automatically observe elements that are marked as entry-related elements.

 To manually track entry views using custom tracking code, simply call trackComponentView with the